Yakimov1337/ecommerce/README.md

-# 🌟 Your Project Name
+# 🌟 E-commerce

-Welcome to the GitHub repository for our Next.js 14 E-commerce Project!
+Welcome to Next.js 14 E-commerce Project!
 This platform is an advanced e-commerce solution built with cutting-edge technologies, offering a seamless and user-friendly shopping experience.

 ## 🚀 Features